stephanieblom/Fitness-Tracker/README.md

 # Description

-This app is a **C**ontent **M**anagement **S**ystem for managing a company's employees using node, inquirer, and MySQL.
-A seed.sql file has been included to run mySQL and create a database with existing employee, department, and roles data.
+This app is a **F**itness **T**racker for tracking the users workouts along with the exercises in their workouts.

 ```
-As a business owner
-You can view and manage the departments, roles, and employees in your company
-So that you can organize and plan your business
+As a user, I want to be able to view create and track workouts.
+I want to be able to log multiple exercises in a workout.
+I should also be able to track the name, type, weight, sets, reps, and duration of exercise.
+If the exercise is a cardio exercise, I should be able to track my distance traveled.
 ```

 # DEMO